-ELECTION DEADLINES DURING DECEMBER-JANUARY HOLIDAY PERIOD
+NON-COVID INCONVENIENCES REMAIN THE SAME: ELECTION DEADLINES DURING DECEMBER-JANUARY HOLIDAY PERIOD

-The December-January holiday period is once again a key interval in the current Consolidated Election cycle, inconveniently for many government offices that ordinarily close during all or part of that period.
+Like other Consolidated Election cycles, and inconveniently for many government offices that are ordinarily closed in late December and early January, the December-January holiday period is once again a key interval in the 2020-2021 Consolidated Election cycle.
 Given that several important deadlines fall in late December or early January, it is critical for local election officials to review this calendar carefully, accurately note deadlines and line up appropriate personnel to fulfill the assigned election duties.
+And while many aspects of business are taking place online or in a remote environment, at this time nominating papers will still have to be filed in person.

-The last day for filing nominating papers is December 17, 2018.
+The last day for filing nominating papers is Monday December 21, 2020.
 Local election officials must by law keep their offices open on the last day of filing until 5:00 p.m.
 The deadline for objecting to nominating papers is five business days thereafter.
-Because what constitutes a "business day" varies depending on the local election authority's holiday schedule, the last day for filing objections could be December 24, 2018 at the earliest and January 2, 2019 at the latest.
-Also, certain dates fall on Saturdays, Sundays or legal holidays.
+What constitutes a "business day" varies depending on the local election authority's holiday schedule, but for many that deadline for objections will be December 29 or 30, 2020, though for some the deadline could be sometime the week of January 4.
+2021.
+Also, certain dates on the below calendar fall on Saturdays, Sundays or legal holidays.
 The deadline for a particular act may be moved forward, backward or remain the same, depending on the law applicable to that deadline and whether the pertinent government office is open.
 See "WHAT IF OUR OFFICES ARE CLOSED DURING THE HOLIDAYS?" below.